 Inspired by the recent birth stories at Mommypotamus and Sweet Ginger Mama, I decided I wanted in on the fun.
-I’ve always intended to write the stories of my children’s births, and while they are fresh in my mind like yesterday, I have not yet.
-But then I remembered that someone had written, and dug out an old journal where my husband had, over five years ago, recorded a personal account of his experience as a new father with a baby less than one week old.
-With his permission, here’s a peek…
+I've always intended to write the stories of my children's births, and while they are fresh in my mind like yesterday, I have yet to record them.
+But then I remembered that someone HAD written, and dug out an old journal where my husband, over five years ago, recorded a personal account of his experience as a new father with a baby less than one week old.
+With his permission, here's a peek…

 Well, my son is 6 days old.